-7. Identity cards
+7 Identity cards

-- (1) The Chief Collector must issue an identity card or other means of identification to each Customs officer and any authorised person other than a police officer. - (2) When carrying out any power under this Act, a Customs officer or an authorised officer must, on request, produce the identity card or other means of identification for inspection. - (3)A person who ceases to become a Customs officer or authorised person must, as soon as possible, return the identity card or other means of identification to the Chief Collector.
+(1) The Chief Collector of Customs shall issue an identity card or other means of identification to each Customs officer and any authorised person other than a police officer.

+- (2) When exercising any power under this Act, a Customs officer or an authorised officer shall, on request, produce the identity card or other means of identification for inspection. - (3) A person who ceases to become a Customs officer or an authorised person shall, as soon as possible, return the identity card or other means of identification to the Chief Collector of Customs.

-8. Customs flag
+8 Customs flag

-The Customs flag is the Republic flag, with the addition in the fly of the words 'Nauru Customs' in bold characters.
+The Customs flag is the Republic of Nauru flag, with the addition in the fly of the words 'Nauru Customs Service' in bold characters.

-9. Seal of Customs
+9 Seal of Customs

-The seal of the Customs is the twelve point star of Nauru with the words 'Republic of Nauru' in the centre and around the outside circumference the words 'Police and Customs' or other words approved by the Minister encircling the Crest.
+The seal of the Customs is the 12 point star of Nauru with the words 'Republic of Nauru' in the centre and around the outside circumference the words 'Police and Customs' or other words approved by the Minister encircling the Emblem as defined in the Naoero National Anthem, Emblem and Flag Protection Act 2018.